A Guide to Different Types of Jockey Boxes

 FRONT INPUTS | AKA “BARTENDER” EDITION

 Our most popular jockey box was designed for bartender convenience at festivals and events with a clean aesthetic for guests.

 The liquid inputs are located on the same side as the faucets (the bartender’s side), which allows kegs to be conveniently positioned and changed within quick reach of the bartender.
 In busy, demanding scenarios, this feature is worth its weight in gold.

 This also creates an attractive experience for patrons who deserve and want to drink your product without getting tangled in draft lines as they approach.

 Available in 1, 2 or 4 taps.

 REAR INPUTS | AKA “PASS-THROUGH” EDITION

-Nearly identical to our Bartender edition, our Pass-Through edition features the liquid inputs shanks on the back side of the jockey box—opposite of the faucets on the front.
+Generally, this is where you’re going to find them on most traditional jockey boxes.
+Nearly identical to our "Bartender" editions (i.e., with front inputs), our "Pass-Through" models feature the liquid inputs shanks on the back side of the jockey box—opposite of the faucets on the front.

 Rear inputs are most beneficial when presentation matters, or when the guests are pouring their own drinks.